• Skip to primary navigation

 Both my husband and I rate lemon meringue pie at the top of our dessert list.
 Since making this cake, it seems like this is a very, very close second.

-Lemon Cornmeal Cake Requires:
+Lemon Cornmeal Cake Ingredients

 • butter

-• polenta (cornmeal)
+• polenta (ground cornmeal)

 • superfine sugar (see recipe tip)